-- Supportive measures offered to a person at the time of a report - Notice of formal complaint to the complainant and the respondent - Emergency removal of respondent (if necessary) - Informal resolution (only if both parties agree) - Investigation: The investigation has 60 days from the filing of formal complaint to a draft report.
+- Informal resolution (only if both parties agree) - Investigation: The investigation has 60 days from the filing of formal complaint to a draft report.
 Final report due to all parties 10 days before a live hearing. - Live hearing - Findings: Both parties shall be notified simultaneously in writing and provided with the written findings. - Appeals: The president or designee shall simultaneously issue a written decision to both parties with the result of the appeal and the rationale for the decision.

-Decision Maker, in accordance with this Procedure and the MCCS Rules for Title IX Live Hearings and shall use the preponderance of the evidence standard.
+The Decision Maker, in accordance with this Procedure and the MCCS Rules for Title IX Live Hearings shall use the preponderance of the evidence standard.